Major success: University of Münster receives funding for two Clusters of Excellence

 Our long-term goal is to make Münster the leading centre for interdisciplinary research on religion in Germany and Europe.
 The Cluster can already build on a series of sustainable structural changes at the WWU, on the creation of new professorships in, for example, Jewish and Islamic studies, and in the political and social sciences, as well as on the establishment of the Centre for Islamic Theology (ZIT), the Institute for Jewish Studies, and the Centre for Religion and Modernity (CRM).
 In addition, a “Campus of Religions” will come into being, which, by spatially integrating old and new institutional structures, will strengthen interdisciplinary cooperation, in particular between denominational and non-denominational research on religion, and will promote interreligious understanding.

-Spokesperson: Prof. Dr. Detlef Pollack, Sociology of Religion; Faculty of Education and Social Sciences Participating disciplines: history, law and political science; sociology of religion and religious studies; Catholic, Protestant, Orthodox, and Islamic theology; psychology; classical and modern philology; and philosophy, art history, Arabic studies, ethnology, ancient Assyriology, archaeology, Egyptology, Jewish studies, Byzantine studies, musicology.
+Spokesperson: Prof. Nils Jansen, Faculty of Law Participating disciplines: history, law and political science; sociology of religion and religious studies; Catholic, Protestant, Orthodox, and Islamic theology; psychology; classical and modern philology; and philosophy, art history, Arabic studies, ethnology, ancient Assyriology, archaeology, Egyptology, Jewish studies, Byzantine studies, musicology.